hbj9807/LiMRSF/README.md

 The paper can be found in [Arxiv](https://arxiv.org/abs/2411.12514).

-A demo video can be found in our [Youtube](https://youtu.be/lripMy5RFcs?si=86RJgNUZksLTAuX1)
+A demo video can be found on our [YouTube](https://youtu.be/lripMy5RFcs?si=86RJgNUZksLTAuX1)

+An explanatory video presentation can be found on our [YouTube](https://youtu.be/3EbnmCrZffk?si=n-qdLW7e8psmeuPf)

 ## Table of Contents